MihneaTs1/MihneaTs1/README.md

 [![Profile Views](https://komarev.com/ghpvc/?username=MihneaTs1&color=blue)](https://github.com/MihneaTs1)

 > What's the difference between an optimistic person, a negativist person, and a programmer?
-> The optimistic person says the glass is half full, the negativist person says the glass is half empty, and the programmer says that the glass is 2 times bigger than it should :))).
+> The optimistic person says the glass is half full, the negativist person says the glass is half empty, and the programmer says that the glass is 2 times bigger than it should be :))).

 # Hi there, I'm Mihnea-Teodor Stoica! 👋